Orlando Brain Injury Lawyers

 - Dazed, disoriented, or confused state of mind

 When these symptoms become more persistent, moderate to severe TBI could occur.
-Some common symptoms of moderate to severe TBI include convulsions or seizures, dilation of one or both pupils, fluid draining from the nose or ears, inability to awaken from sleep, loss of feeling or weakness in fingers or toes, loss of coordination, confusion, slurred speech, and loss of consciousness for several minutes to hours.
+Some common symptoms of moderate to severe TBI include convulsions or seizures, dilation of one or both pupils, fluid draining from the nose or ears, inability to awaken from sleep, loss of feeling or weakness in fingers or toes, loss of coordination, confusion, slurred speech, and loss of consciousness for several minutes to hours, and even coma.